compressor

 Types of Air Compressor

-Once you are clear on the type of air compressor you are going to use, your next choice will be to pick between rotary screw compressors, piston compressors, and other centrifugal compressor options.
+Once you are clear on the type of air compressor you are going to use, your next choice will be to pick between rotary screw compressors, VSD compressors, and other centrifugal compressor options.

-The good news is that picking them is simple when you know what you need to use them for and whether you need a continuous duty or intermittent duty cycle.
+The good news is that picking them is simple when you know what to use them for and whether you need a continuous or intermittent duty cycle.
 To help, we’ve shared our guide to picking the best air compressors based on your needs.

 Before you can choose the best air compressor for your needs, it’s important to have a good grasp of the following considerations: